Hello! And welcome to the October 2022 edition of the Decision Intelligence Digest!

 The article does a great job of showcasing some of the underlying differences between business intelligence and decision intelligence.

 Those differences are important.
-However, even those with “BI” or “analytics” in their title may not immediately grasp the distinctions between the two.
+However, even those with “BI” or “analytics” in their title may not immediately grasp the distinctions between them.

 On that topic, we recommend another recent piece, this one contributed by Omri to VentureBeat as part of its DataDecisionMakers series: “5 business intelligence myths standing between you and a data-driven business.”